Survey Bias definition

-Survey Bias or response bias is a general term for a range of cognitive biases that influences participants to reply an inaccurate or dishonest response.
+Survey Bias or response bias is a general term for a range of cognitive biases that influence participants to reply to an inaccurate or dishonest response.

 - Researcher Bias

 The viewpoint of the researcher has a way of creeping into the survey.
 All research designers are human and have their own views and opinions.
 Even the most practiced and professional researchers can have subtle biases in the way they word questions or interpret results.